-27. A pharmaceutical company has paid Asthma Allergy Denmark for costs associated with printing the "blue label" on products in the Nordic region.
+31. A pharmaceutical company has paid Asthma Allergy Denmark for costs associated with printing the "blue label" on the pharmaceutical company's products in the Nordic region.
 Does the Patient Organisation Code apply?

 ANSWER: No. ENLI finds that it is a purchase of a right - the purchase of the right to use the "blue label".
 Therefore, the Patient Organisation Code does not apply to this purchase.